 Kohl's terminates sale talks with Franchise Group - CNBC

-June 30 (Reuters) - Retailer Kohl's Corp KSS.N is terminating talks to sell its business to The Vitamin Shoppe owner Franchise Group FRG.O, CNBC reported on Thursday. (https://cnb.cx/3AesY88)
+July 1 (Reuters) - Kohl's Corp KSS.N is terminating talks to sell the U.S. department store chain to Vitamin Shoppe operator Franchise Group FRG.O, CNBC reported on Thursday, citing two people familiar with the matter. (https://cnb.cx/3AesY88)

+The report, however, did not elaborate on the reason behind ending the discussions.

+In June, Kohl's entered exclusive negotiations with Franchise Group, valuing it at nearly $8 billion, the companies had said.
+Franchise offered a bid of $60 per share for the department store chain.

 ((RachnaManojkumar.Dhanrajani@thomsonreuters.com;))